Follow the web, without the algorithm.

 Privacy

-There are no third-party trackers, no ads, and no data shared with anyone outside FeedZero.
-We collect anonymous usage statistics to improve the app, but we do not track what you read or identify you.
-The only thing our server sees is the web addresses of the feeds you subscribe to, because it fetches them on your behalf.
-If that bothers you, you can run the whole thing yourself — it's open source.
+There are no third-party trackers, no ads, no analytics SDKs, no crash reporters.
+We count anonymous usage to know what's working.
+We don't log what you read or who you are.
+The server does see the addresses of the feeds you subscribe to, because it fetches them on your behalf.
+If that bothers you, self-host.
+The code is open source and reproducible.

-For the technically inclined: local storage uses AES-GCM-256 with PBKDF2 key derivation (600,000 iterations).
-Sync uses end-to-end encryption with a four-word passphrase.
-Full threat model and known limitations in SECURITY.md.
+For the curious: local storage uses AES-GCM-256 with PBKDF2 key derivation at 600,000 iterations.
+Sync derives keys in the browser from a four-word passphrase generated from the EFF wordlist.
+Full threat model and known limitations are in SECURITY.md.

 Open source